AdaCore/spark2014/docs/lrm/source/packages.rst

 reads and writes.

 |SPARK| refines the specification of volatility by introducing four new Boolean
-aspects which may be applied only to effectively volatile objects.
-The aspects may be specified in the aspect specification of an object declaration (this excludes effectively volatile objects that are formal parameters).
+aspects which may be applied only to effectively volatile objects or to volatile types.
+The aspects may be specified in the aspect specification of an object declaration (this effectively excludes volatile objects that are formal parameters, but allows such aspect specifications for generic formal objects) or of a type declaration (including a formal_type_declaration).

 The new aspects are: